Jack Newton: Propeller accident

-On 24 July 1983, during the height of his professional career, Newton had a near-fatal accident when he walked into the spinning propeller of a Cessna airplane from which he was getting off at Sydney Airport.
+On 24 July 1983, during the height of his professional career, Newton had a near-fatal accident when he walked into the spinning propeller of a Cessna aeroplane from which he was getting off at Sydney Airport.
 He lost his right arm and eye, and sustained severe abdominal injuries.
 A severe rainstorm was in progress at the time, and in addition, safety aspects near the plane were deficient.

-Immediately after the accident, doctors gave Newton a 50–50 chance of surviving.
+The Bureau of Air Safety Investigation summary of the accident reads:When two passengers had not arrived at the aircraft by a pre-arranged time, the pilot commenced to taxi for departure.
+After the aircraft had travelled a short distance, one of the missing passengers approached the right hand door.
+The pilot stopped the aircraft, and shortly afterwards the other passenger was seen moving along the left side of the aircraft towards the nose.
+The pilot shouted a warning and moved to shut down the engine, but the passenger was struck by the propeller.Immediately after the accident, doctors gave Newton a 50–50 chance of surviving.
 He spent several days in a coma and eight weeks in intensive care.
 After a prolonged rehabilitation from his injuries, Newton returned to public life as a television and radio golf commentator, newspaper reporter, golf course designer, public speaker and chairman of the Jack Newton Junior Golf Foundation.
 He taught himself to play golf one-handed, swinging the club with his left hand in a right-handed stance.
 He typically scored in the mid-80s.